Tiberiu18/log-parser-forwarder/README.md

 ## Deploying with Terraform

 Terraform definitions are provided under the `terraform/` directory.
 The `projectAWS` configuration provisions an EC2 instance, while `projectAzure` spins up a VM on Microsoft Azure.
-Both setups install Docker, clone this repository and start the Compose stack automatically.

 To create the infrastructure: